A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Introduction

+{The random perturbation mechanism in this paper is related in spirit to gradient sampling methods~\cite{burke2005gs,davis2022gs}.
+However, our methods can obtain stronger stationary points with much less computational cost.
+First, gradient sampling methods typically require multiple randomly perturbed differentiable points nearby (larger than the dimension of the problem) to approximate the Clarke subdifferential and then solve an auxiliary subproblem to compute a search direction.
+In contrast, our perturbed DCA only requires one perturbed point at which the active-gradient set of $\psi(\cdot)$ is a singleton, and then performs the update at this perturbed point.
+Second, under practical assumptions, our methods converge subsequentially to a d-stationary point almost surely, whereas gradient sampling methods only converge to Clarke stationary points almost surely~\cite{burke2005gs,davis2022gs}.
+It is known that Clarke stationarity is weaker than d-stationarity \cite[Sec.~3.2]{pang2017computing}. }

-The main contributions of this work are: \begin{itemize} \item We design a simple yet effective algorithm pDCA, for solving the nonsmooth DC program \eqref{eq:dc_general}. \item The proposed pDCA balances the theoretical sharpness and computational efficiency for solving \eqref{eq:dc_general}.
-In particular, the pDCA only solves a single strongly convex subproblem for a one-step update, and it guarantees a subsequential convergence to a d-stationary point almost surely. \item Extensive numerical experiment results on sparse regression and clustering problems demonstrate the efficiency of pDCA for computing d-stationary points of \eqref{eq:dc_general}. \end{itemize}
+We summarize the main contributions of this paper as follows: \begin{itemize} \item We design a simple yet effective algorithm called perturbed DCA for solving the nonsmooth DC program~\eqref{eq:dc_general}.
+The proposed perturbed DCA balances the theoretical sharpness and computational efficiency.
+In particular, perturbed DCA only solves a single strongly convex subproblem for a one-step update, and it guarantees subsequential convergence to a d-stationary point almost surely {under certain conditions}. \item {To decouple the perturbation radii from the local convergence rate of the iterates, we propose a hybrid variant of perturbed DCA with randomized perturbation radii and a fallback proximal DCA step.
+The randomized radii enable the method to sample every relevant active region at arbitrarily fine scales, while the sufficient-decrease safeguard preserves monotonic descent.
+We prove that every accumulation point is d-stationary almost surely under more relaxed and practical assumptions}. \item Extensive numerical experiment results on sparse regression and clustering problems demonstrate the efficiency of {the proposed perturbed DCA and its hybrid variant} for computing d-stationary points of \eqref{eq:dc_general}. \end{itemize}

-The remaining parts of this paper are organized as follows.
+The remainder of this paper is organized as follows.
 Section~\ref{sec:DC} introduces some necessary preliminaries and motivating examples.
-Section~\ref{sec:pDCA} introduces the proposed pDCA and establishes its convergence guarantees.
-Numerical experiment results are presented in Section~\ref{sec:numerical}, and we conclude the paper in Section~\ref{sec:conclusion}.
+Section~\ref{sec:pDCA} introduces the proposed perturbed DCA and establishes its convergence guarantees. {Section~\ref{sec:hybrid-pDCA} presents the hybrid variant of perturbed DCA.} Numerical experiment results are presented in Section~\ref{sec:numerical}, and we conclude the paper in Section~\ref{sec:conclusion}.